magento/magento2-functional-testing-framework/docs/guides/test-modularity.md

 Since MFTF queries the Magento instance for enabled modules, MFTF test materials are included or excluded from the merging process dynamically, making proper ownership and dependencies a must.

+Consider the following scenario:

+* TestA in ModuleA is using materials form ModuleB
+* In Magento, I now disable ModuleB
+* TestA will try to use ModuleB materials, which are no longer being read by MFTF since the Magento instance has it disable

+Since TestA's dependencies are out of sync with ModuleA, the tests are no longer properly modular.

 ## Why is test modularity important?

 This concept is important simply because without proper modularity, tests or test materials may be incorrectly merged in (or left out), leading to the the test itself being out of sync with the Magento instance.